jamiepine/prismix/readme.md

 # Prismix

-Prisma schemas are required to be in a single file currently, this tool will intelligently merge many prisma schemas into one.
+Prisma schemas are required to be in a single file, this tool will merge many prisma schemas into one with support for cross-file relations.

-Unlike `prisma-merge`, Prismix allows for cross-file data relations by combining models and enums, allowing you to extend and override Models as you please.
+Unlike `prisma-merge`, Prismix allows for cross-file model relations by combining models and enums, allowing you to extend and override Models as you please.
 This is ideal when working in a monorepos where parts of your schema needs to exist in other modules.

 ## Installation